rails/rails/guides/source/threading_and_code_execution.md

-Each thread should be wrapped before it runs application code, so if your application manually delegates work to other threads, such as via `Thread.new` or Concurrent Ruby features that use thread pools, you should immediately wrap the block:
+Each thread should be wrapped before it runs application code, so if your application manually delegates work to other threads, such as via `Thread.new` or uses features from the [Concurrent Ruby](https://github.com/ruby-concurrency/concurrent-ruby) gem that use thread pools, you should immediately wrap the block:

 ```ruby